 And here we meet another feature.
 In the identical fermion explosion all quarks are supposed to have the same spin, otherwise they would not be identical.
 In the identical fermion implosion all antiquarks have the same spin too, somehow it is the opposite spin as observed from the matter quarks.
 So when they compose to bosons, the composite spin is 0.
 But internal there are only spin up quarks (suppose it are spin up quarks) and spin down antiquarks.
 The very first sign of parity asymetry.

 How to proceed?
 The process described so far creates one vacuum, one Higgs field.
 Which one, and where are the other two?
 Does the BB set out as a superposition of fermion explosions of all possible identical quarks?
-And did we, our universe, somehow perform a measurement so that we find us back in only one of them?
-Then still remains the question how the other two Higgs field are formed.
-Or maybe is there only one Higgs field and are the other two created at the spot when necessary, compare paragraph The spin consideration at page 3 of QG, especially (3.6).
+And did we, our universe (which universe?
+We are still creating it, there not yet is a universe), somehow perform a measurement so that we find us back in only one of them?
+Then still remains the question how the other two Higgs fields are formed.
+Or maybe there is only one Higgs field and are the other two created at the spot when necessary, compare paragraph The spin consideration at page 3 of QG, especially (3.6).

 --- A previous attempt ---